brodieaustin/the-rift/the-rift.markdown

 It was hard to make out, but Nathaniel spoke briefly with the mayor and chiefs.
 They shook hands.
 The local paper's photographer stepped forward to snap a few pictures of them.
 Then a megaphone apepared in the poice chief's hand and was passed to the mayor.

 The mayor looked out on the crowd and said, "I don't often expect to be surprised by things, but this airsihp leaves me completely surprised.
 I know that we all want to know what it is and how it got there.
 I can't answer these questions quite yet.
 But I can say that our volunteer, Nathaniel Plaice, explored the airship thoroughly.
 Based on his initial report, it seems that the airship is quite sturdy and safe.
 He didn't detect any structural problems with.
 We feel confident in saying that the airship poses no significant threat at this time.
 We are going to work swiftly to formulate an action plan and do something with it, but we have some time.
 I am calling a special session of the city council later today to formulate this plan.
 Tomorrow, my office will release a statement about that plan.
-Until then, direct your questions to your alderman.
+Until then, direct your questions to your councilmembers.
 Thank you for your patience and understanding.
 And let's give this brave volunteer a round of applause."

 Once the crowd understood that she had stopped talking and that she wanted them to cheer, they began doing so.
 The police began pushing back on the crowd.
 People were leaving the scene, emptying the streets around the building again.